About Bazaruto Archipelago - the "Pearl of the Indian Ocean"

 The coral reefs surrounding the Bazaruto Islands support thousands of fish, marine animals and kinds of coral.
 These protected coral reefs are unspoilt providing a pristine habitat for over 2000 species of fish, along with sharks, whales and dolphins.

-Given the clear, warm waters and intact coral reefs that shelter such a diverse abundance of sealife, the Bazaruto Archipelago, offers some of the best scuba diving in the world.
-When snorkeling or diving in the area, you are likely to come across whale sharks, giant lobsters, humpback whales, turtles, dolphins, manta rays and gamefish.
+Given the clear, warm waters and intact coral reefs that shelter such a diverse abundance of sea life, the Bazaruto Archipelago, offers some of the best scuba diving in the world.
+When snorkelling or diving in the area, you are likely to come across whale sharks, giant lobsters, humpback whales, turtles, dolphins, manta rays and game fish.
 The islands also host East Africa’s largest population of Dugong, or sea cows (a relative of the manatee).
 Dive sites range from about 12 to 30 meters deep and the visibility can get up to 40 meters.

 The deep channels off these tropical islands are excellent for big game fishing with fish including marlins, barracudas and sailfish.
 The Bazaruto area is ranked as the best Marlin fishing destination in the Eastern Indian Ocean and fishing enthusiasts can also try salt water fly fishing for sought-after bonefish.

-The Bazuruto cluster of islands is also a bird watching haven, attracting an interesting variety of birds, with around 160 species recorded.
+The Bazaruto cluster of islands is also a bird watching haven, attracting an interesting variety of birds, with around 160 species recorded.